 One pool is shallow and perfect for relaxing in or taking a quick dip and is especially popular with families as older kids will be able to stand in the water.
-The second is a deeper pool with a low cliff jumping area and it is great for more general snorkeling and swimming.
+The second is a deeper pool with a low cliff jumping area and it is great for more general snorkelling and swimming.
 You can move between both pools by swimming under the walkway between the two pools.

 Most visitors to the cenote hang out in the shallower pool area as it’s a perfect place to relax and cool down in the water.
 We found the water in this area to be a little warmer compared to the deeper pool.
 This pool has lots of submerged rocks around the edges to sit on and didn’t seem to get above 1.7 metres (around 5.5 foot deep) in the middle so it’s perfect for lounging around in!
 We were there with a toddler and this is where we spent a lot of time.

 Cenote Azul tips: both pools have large white limestone rocks near the entrances to the cenote water.
 These rocks offer a lot more grip when walking into the water, however, once you step off these white rocks be careful as the other cenote rocks can be quite slippy due to the algae build-up.

 There is an open cliff face on one side of the deeper cenote pool at Cenote Azul that allows visitors to jump off.
 The jump Is 3.5 metres from the top to the water and the cenote is around 6 metres deep at this point so it seems pretty safe to jump from.
 There were lots of people jumping in while we were there and it was great fun watching everyone getting cheered on by the crowds before their big leap!